 Types of Pollution Emissions

-There are many different types of emissions released through industry, energy, transportation and agricultural processes.
+There are many different types of emissions released through industry, energy, transportation (like car exhaust) and agricultural processes.
 They can toxic at high levels and/or lead to global warming, climate change and disease from pollution in the air we breath and water we drink and bathe in.

 The first step is to describe all the different types of particles emitted and how they impact the world in which we live.

 Most Common Emissions